LabScale Agent User Guide

 version

-subcommand will print the version of the agentctl
+The version subcommand will print the version of the agentctl.

 - Example: